luis-domingues/social-net-api/README.md

 > [!TIP]
 > Learn more about instantiating and configuring a [connection string](https://learn.microsoft.com/en-us/ef/core/dbcontext-configuration/) with EF Core

-4. E finalmente, create the database and apply migrations
+4. And finally, create the database and apply migrations

 To run the application:
 ```bash